-Deer damage may occur in the form of feeding, antler rubs, and/or trampling of crops.
-Deer browsing (feeding) damage can be recognized by a torn, jagged appearance on vegetation or a ragged break on woody material.
-Most browsing damage occurs from ground level and up to 6 ft.
+Deer damage may occur in the form of foraging, antler rubbing, and/or trampling of crops.
+Foraging damage from deer is characterized by a torn, jagged appearance on vegetation or a ragged break on woody stems.
+Most browsing damage occurs from ground level and up to a height of about 6 ft.
 Residual damage may occur from the trampling or matting down of vegetation as deer travel through crop fields or bed down to rest.
-Antler rub damage, which occurs as males shed the velvet from their antlers each autumn, can be identified as scarred saplings, broken limbs, bruised bark, and/or exposed wood.
-Rubs usually are located on the trunks of trees up to 3 ft above ground level.
+Antler rubbing damage occurs as males try to shed the velvet coating from their antlers each autumn and typically leaves behind scarred saplings, broken limbs, bruised bark, and/or exposed wood.
+Rubs usually are located about 2-3 ft. above the ground on the trunks of small trees.

-An effective deer management strategy should incorporate several alternatives, considering the full suite of available husbandry, non-lethal, and, where warranted, lethal options.
-Recognize that each method carries with it both benefits and drawbacks; therefore, an accurate assessment of management needs and likely outcomes is critical.
+Effective management of deer damage often requires the use of several alternative deterrent strategies and should embrace options from within the full suite of available husbandry, non-lethal, and, where warranted, lethal options.
+Each method carries with it certain benefits and inherent drawbacks; therefore, an accurate assessment of management needs and desired outcomes is critical to selecting the most appropriate techniques.

 Habitat modification is a form of husbandry that involves changing the landscape to make an area less attractive to deer.
-White-tailed deer are creatures of edges; they prefer habitats where two or more vegetation types or age classes meet.
-Habitat modification usually involves eliminating vegetation, planting non-palatable ("deerresistant") species, or creating cover or foraging areas to attract deer away from managed areas.
-Although these strategies have been used in an attempt to reduce incidences of deer-vehicle collisions and browsing on residential vegetation and commercial landscaping, habitat manipulation alone is unlikely to produce significant reduction in damage.
+White-tailed deer are creatures of edge habitats; they prefer locations where two or more vegetation types or age classes meet.
+Habitat modification usually involves eliminating preferred types of vegetation, planting non-palatable ("deer-resistant") species, or creating alternative foraging areas to attract deer away from crops.
+Although these strategies have been used to reduce incidences of deer-vehicle collisions and browsing on residential vegetation and commercial landscaping, habitat manipulation alone is unlikely to significantly reduce damage in agricultural fields.

 Harassment or scare tactics are intended to persuade deer to leave an area where they are not desired.
-Examples of scare techniques include dogs, auditory deterrents, such as propane cannons and sonic devices, and visual deterrents, such as bright lights.
-Although audio and visual deterrents are used more often on farms, dogs contained within invisible fencing have brought some success on farms, depending on the number and aggressiveness of dogs relative to the size of the area needing protection.
+Examples of hazing and scare techniques include dogs, auditory deterrents (such as propane cannons and sonic devices), and visual deterrents (such as bright lights).
+An increase in the use of dogs contained within invisible fencing has brought some success to farms but is dependent on the number and aggressiveness of dogs used relative to the size of the area needing protection.
 Dogs tied to chains or ropes are not effective because deer can detect that the dog's movement is restricted.
-Hazing campaigns generally are better suited for areas where damage from deer is minor or where other strategies may be prohibited (e.g., hunting).
+Hazing campaigns generally are better suited to areas where damage from deer is minor or where other strategies (e.g., hunting) may be prohibited.